Preparing for Birth: Setting the Stage

 -

-Hospital bag and authorities
+Hospital bag and administrative matters

 -